mk-dnd/obsidian/MK D&D/List of Questions.md

 - [ ] Landlocked, lake, river, coastal, badlands, volcanic?
 - [ ] Did any past calamity happen that may change their culture or society
 	- [ ] e.g. a beast destroyed half the city so it prepares for a monster attack, or volcano exploded so they all have bunkers
-	- The Day of Three Calamaties: The Evil Lych Daarkvard conducted assassinations in all
 - [ ]
 -